 What Should You Do for Picky Eaters?

 Sometimes, dogs become "picky eaters" not because they've taken a sudden distaste for their food, but because they've learned there's something even more delicious right around the corner.
 Table scraps and treats all the time sounds like your dog's dream diet, doesn't it?
-But your job is to train your dog...don't let him train you!
-Your dog is bound to have a favorite snack, but don't let that determine what he eats for his primary meals.
-Here's how you can help reform a picky eater:
+We would all love to have a candy bar, but three or four a day can add up!
+Your job is to train your dog, not the other way around!
+Your dog is bound to have a favorite snack, but don't let that determine what they eat during their primary meals.

-- Train your dog to eat on a schedule
+- Train your dog to eat on a schedule.

-- Don't overload on treats (limit treats to <10% of daily caloric intake)
+- Don't overload on treats (limit treats to <10% of daily caloric intake).

-- Avoid feeding table scraps
+- Avoid feeding table scraps.

-- Keep food fresh by closing it tightly in its original bag and if you can help it, avoid buying in bulk
+- Keep food fresh by closing it tightly in its original bag and if you can help it, avoid buying in bulk.

 Have a specific question about your picky eater?